Disabling a link

-<a> element represents a “placeholder” for where a link would semantically be if it were relevant.
+<a> element represents a “placeholder” (I’ve actually talked about this before) for where a link would semantically be if it were relevant.
 Placeholder links are meant to be exposed as generic elements to the accessibility API (similar to a

 <span>), though not all implementations are entirely in sync with this expectation.